Stephen Hawking Eulogizes George P. Mitchell

 "I first met George in 2002 when Chris Pope flew him to see me in Pasadena to persuade him to support physics at Texas A&M University, not that he needed much persuading.

-"George had been a strong backer of the superconducting super+collider, which would have been more powerful and earlier than the LHC but was cancelled half-built
+"George had been a strong backer of the superconducting super+collider, which would have been more powerful and earlier than the LHC but was canceled half-built

-"After our meeting, George got things moving and when I visited Texas A&M the following year, there was already the George and Cynthia Mitchell Center for Fundamental Physics which has since moved to splendid new premises.
+"After our meeting, George got things moving, and when I visited Texas A&M the following year, the George and Cynthia Mitchell Center for Fundamental Physics was already there, which has since moved to splendid new premises.
 Through George's support, Texas A&M has become a leading university for research into physics and cosmology.

 "I am proud to remember him as a friend.
 I had several happy visits to his beautiful nature reserve in Texas where George did me and my colleagues the honor of allowing us to hold a physics conference.
 While none of us can match George's ingenuity in geophysical discovery, I am happy to say that I still managed to beat him in wheelchair racing, even if it was only by a narrow margin.